Go backScience Says: Sleep

 It isn’t just the mattress company that wants you to get more sleep.
 News and medical authorities everywhere continually report that always-on entertainment and hyper-connectivity – in short, our “sleep less” culture -- is taking its toll on both physical and mental health worldwide.
 Sleep deprivation is now connected to illnesses and risks, like heart disease, diabetes, obesity and even cancer.

-Media mogul Arianna Huffington’s new book, The Sleep Revolution (April 2016), rightly calls the problem Our Current Sleep Crisis.
+Media mogul Arianna Huffington’s popular book, The Sleep Revolution (April 2016), rightly calls the problem Our Current Sleep Crisis.
 She reveals: “There are nearly five thousand apps that come up when you search "sleep" in the Apple App Store, more than 15 million photos under #sleep on Instagram, another 14 million under #sleepy, and more than 24 million under #tired.
 A quick search for "sleep" on Google will bring up more than 800 million results.
 Sleep isn't just buried in our subconscious; it's on our minds, and in the news, as never before."

 So we’re not getting enough, it’s detrimental, and we know it.
 Now, how do we solve the problem?